missionpinball/mpf-docs/docs/events/logicblock_name_complete.md

 --8<-- "event.md"

-The logic block called "name" has just been completed.
+The logic block called (name) has just been completed.

 Note that this is the default completion event for logic blocks, but this can be changed in a logic block's "events_when_complete:"